I'm Karine. I'm a woman and a mother.

 For myself and for my children.
 Proudly.

-I didn't have a clue for most of my life that this one experience - becoming a mother - would draw upon all of my previous experience to become the work of my life.
-Not only was I becoming a mother, but I was determined to become another kind of mother.
-I was determined to become the kind of mother that I had longed to have.
-I didn't know that, in becoming her, I first had to make sense of my own story, and give birth to and become that mother to myself.
+I didn't have a clue for most of my life that this one experience - becoming a mother - would weave together so many threads of previous experience to kick off some of the deepest work I’d done yet.
+Not only was I becoming a mother (a role I had never dreamt of taking on), but I was determined to become another kind of mother.
+I was determined to become the kind of mother that I’d needed.
+I didn't know that, in becoming her, I first had to make sense new sense of an old story, and become that mother to myself.
+The mother AND father.
+First.
+I needed to embody and embrace parts of myself I’d disconnected from and heal from trauma.
 I've only since come to realize that this relates to a much bigger experience as women in this particular place (the western, modern world) and time.
 And the work I do now starts with mothers and ends with women - the catalyst is my (our) children, and the beneficiary is future generations.

 If I'm completely honest with you, becoming a mother terrified me to the core, and I was a pretty reluctant mom before I became one, while simultaneously sensing a deep part of me that longed to embrace it.
 I could feel the weight of my past bearing down so hard on those early moments of being a mom.
 I felt tormented by old, unearthed emotions and I remember rhetorically asking someone, "couldn't someone just please knock me over the head so I could just forget my past?".
 I longed for a kind of spiritual amnesia to wipe the slate clean so I could have an entirely new experience of myself going into this new life experience.
 What I see now is that reluctance was a fear I had of unconsciously passing on to my children the beliefs and behaviors I’d learned and internalized.
 That reluctance was an awareness of that possibility.